raul-izquierdo/english/sources/vocabulary/By Topic/Time and Moments.md

 momento
     !
+Tampoco hay que volverse muy loco con estas diferencias, ya que muchas veces se pueden usar indistintamente = moment (puntual, memorable)
+    = time (con duración -> momentoS, etapa, época)
-Tampoco hay que volverse muy loco con estas diferencias, ya que muchas veces se pueden usar indistintamente = moment (puntual, memorable) `At that moment, I realized the truth` - `It was a beautiful moment` = time (con duración -> momentoS, etapa, época) `It was a difficult time for me` - `At that time, I was living in London` ?
+    ?
+En ese momento, me di cuenta de la verdad : `At that moment, I realized the truth` ?
+Fue un momento hermoso : `It was a beautiful moment` ?
+Fue una época difícil para mí : `It was a difficult time for me` ?
+En ese momento, yo vivía en Londres : `At that time, I was living in London` ?
 El momento ideal es en la mañana : `The ideal time is in the morning` (la mañana es una duración, no un momento puntual) )
     ?
 El momento perfecto es a las 10:00 : `The perfect moment is at 10:00` (la hora es un momento puntual, no una duración)

-en los buenos momentos = in the good times `In the good times, we had a lot of fun together` - `In the good times, we shared many memories`
+en los buenos momentos = in the good times `In the good times, we had a lot of fun together`

-en mis buenos tiempos = in my good times `In my good times, I was happy` - `In my good times, I was successful`
+en mis buenos tiempos = in my good times

 es un buen momento = it's a good time
     ?
 Las rebajas es un buen momento para comprar ropa : `The sales are a good time to buy clothes`